 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 We base our estimates on historical experience and also on assumptions that we believe are reasonable.
-Actual results could differ materially from those estimates due to risks and uncertainties, including uncertainty in the current economic environment due to COVID-19.
+Actual results could differ materially from those estimates due to risks and uncertainties, including uncertainty in the economic environment such as the global impact of the coronavirus disease discovered in 2019 ("COVID-19").